Skip to content

-Since 2009, the government has imposed massive regulations on banks to avoid a repeat of the housing crisis.
+Since 2010, the government has imposed massive regulations on banks to avoid a repeat of the housing crisis.
 The Consumer Finance Protection Bureau developed the rules, which were mandated by the Dodd-Frank Act, to prohibit many of the loose practices prevalent during the housing bubble, such as NINJA loans.

-As a result, conventional mortgage lenders’ requirements have become very stringent, making it more difficult for buyers to qualify.
+As a result, mortgage lenders’ requirements have become very stringent, making it more difficult for buyers to qualify.
 Borrowers could previously be approved with lower credit scores and down payments.
 Most lenders now require a credit score of at least 700 and a 20% down payment.

 And Now, The Good News